Senior Counselor and Organizational Ombudsman

-Dallas Brown is a Senior Counselor and Organizational Ombudsman for the Cybersecurity and Infrastructure Security Agency (CISA) at the Department of Homeland Security.
-A career member of the Senior Executive Service, he joined DHS in 2008, serving initially as Chief Operating Officer and acting Under Secretary for CISA’s predecessor, the National Protection and Programs Directorate (NPPD) at DHS, which included supervision of national programs in critical infrastructure protection, cyber security and communications, visitor and immigration status technology, and risk management and assessment.
-Over time, he has focused on NPPD and now CISA’s field operating elements across the United States and associated overseas territories.
+Dallas Brown is a Senior Counselor and the Organizational Ombudsman for the Cybersecurity and Infrastructure Security Agency at the Department of Homeland Security.
+A career member of the Senior Executive Service, he joined DHS in 2008, initially as Chief Operating Officer and Acting Under Secretary for CISA’s precursor, the National Protection and Programs Directorate, at that time.

-Brown holds degrees in government, public policy, and military strategy from the Woodrow Wilson School of Public and International Affairs at Princeton, John F. Kennedy School of Government at Harvard, and Army War College.
-He has been recognized with fellowships sponsored by the Ford Foundation, National Science Foundation, Center for Strategic and International Studies, and Council on Foreign Relations.
-His professional interests include counterterrorism and critical infrastructure protection both at home and abroad, multilateral peacekeeping and post-conflict reconstruction operations, and the NSC system and interagency process in Washington.
-Affiliations include the Veterans of Foreign Wars, 10th Cavalry Regiment (Buffalo Soldiers), and NAACP.
+He holds degrees from the Woodrow Wilson School at Princeton University, Harvard Kennedy School and Army War College; and has been recognized with fellowships by the Council on Foreign Relations, Center for Strategic and International Studies, Ford Foundation and National Science Foundation.
+Affiliations include the Veterans of Foreign Wars, 10th Cavalry Regiment (Buffalo Soldiers) and NAACP.